About the Lynch School

 a community of scholars

-I am delighted to assume leadership of the Lynch School of Education at a time when the school is so strong and vibrant!
-On behalf of the faculty, staff, and students, I welcome you to our community of scholar-practitioners.
+I am delighted to be leading the Lynch School of Education at a time when the school is so strong and vibrant!
+On behalf of the faculty, staff, and students, I invite you to join our community of scholar-practitioners.

-Students of education at the Lynch School benefit from our proximity to the city of Boston, a hub of education that offers schools ranging from institutions of higher education to suburban, urban, district, charter, Catholic, and private K-12 schools.
+Every day members of the Lynch School community benefit from our proximity to the city of Boston, a leading hub for K-12 and higher education, health care, and educational and social research.
 Lynch School students are exposed to a wide range of educational opportunities and immerse themselves in a variety of academic experiences without traveling far from the Boston College campus.
-Our students are trained to keep social justice at the heart of their practice and learn to follow their natural inclination to answer curiosity.
+Our students are taught to keep social justice at the heart of their practice and learn to follow their natural inclination to answer curiosity.

-Our research and community outreach affects families throughout the nation.
-Programs such as Reaching out About Depression (ROAD), College Bound, and the Urban Catholic Teachers Corps, to name a few, are connecting people with the resources they need to live healthy and satisfying lives.
+Our research and community outreach affects families throughout the region and the nation.
+Programs such as City Connects, College Bound, and the Urban Catholic Teachers Corps, to name a few, are connecting people with the resources they need to live healthy and satisfying lives.
+Faculty research funded by the National Science Foundation, the Institute for Education Sciences, and the William T. Grant Foundation strives to create ground-breaking solutions that address today’s great challenges in psychology and education and better the lives of students, parents, and families locally, nationally, and globally.

 Through rigorous courses, discussion in and out of the classroom, and participation in community outreach activities, Lynch School students seek to understand social problems such as poverty, violence, and social inequity and the role that cultural and social change plays in transforming social structures.